 The service throughout was efficient and friendly without being overly so.
-It was sometimes hard to hear what was in a dish (as announced by the wervers) because of their heavily accented English, but this is a problem common to many fine dingin establishments.
+It was sometimes hard to hear what was in a dish (as announced by the servers) because of their heavily accented English, but this is a not a problem confined to this restaurant.
 The sommelier in particular should be singled out for praise.
 He asked us some sensible questions about our budget and the type of wines we liked before suggesting a red and a white, and didn’t pressurise us to open both at once – we drank the white first, considered out options and then went on to the red.
 I’m afraid I made no notes (mea culpa!) and can only remember that the white was French and not something I was familiar with – a full-bodied and interesting wine – and the red was an excellent Cotes du Rhone. both of them were in the £35-45 price range.
 Staying on the beverages, when we were offered coffee or tea, Johanna and I both requested fresh mint tea, which was prepared for us even though it is not officially on the menu, so more bonus points there.

 For the four of us, including pre-dinner drinks, two bottles of wine, water, and service, the total came to £380.
 Given the quality of the food and the level of service, I did not find this excessive for London at all.
 Tasting menus can easily run to £100 per head before you’ve had a sip to drink!
 The food was all gorgeous to look at and mostly wonderful.
 The few low notes (the vegetable fondant and the frog’s legs) were neutral rather than disasterous and more than outweighed by other wonderful courses.
 Now I want to go back and try the a la carte so I can put together a “greatest hits” from the tasting menu!
 For an inventive yet informal dinner with a couple of friends, this is a marvellous option.

-Verdict: inventive food, beautifully served at affordable prices.
+Verdict: inventive food, beautifully served at relatively affordable prices.
 Go.

 L’Atelier de Joel Robuchon